Asian markets make solid gains following global rout - KESQ

 By Juliana Liu, CNN

-The benchmark Nikkei 225 gained 3%, bouncing back from losses of 2.5% earlier in the session, following fresh comments from Shinichi Uchida, deputy governor of the Bank of Japan (BOJ).
+The benchmark Nikkei 225 closed 1.2% higher, bouncing back from losses of 2.5% earlier in the session, following fresh comments from Shinichi Uchida, deputy governor of the Bank of Japan (BOJ).

-Elsewhere in Asia, South Korea’s Kospi gained 2.4%, while Hong Kong’s Hang Seng index was 1.3% higher.
-Taiwan’s Taiex was up 3.8%.
-The gains follow days of volatility, which saw the Nikkei suffering on Monday its biggest daily loss since 1987.
+Elsewhere in Asia, South Korea’s Kospi finished up 1.8%, while Hong Kong’s Hang Seng index was 1.3% higher.
+Taiwan’s Taiex closed up 3.9%.
+The gains follow days of volatility, which saw the Nikkei suffering Monday its biggest daily loss since 1987.
+That crash triggered a sharp global sell-off, with Wall Street having its worst day since 2022.

-According to Reuters, Uchida said the intense market volatility over the past week could “obviously” change the BOJ’s rate hike path, if it affects the central bank’s economic and inflation projections.
+According to Reuters, Uchida said Wednesday that intense market volatility over the past week could “obviously” change the BOJ’s rate hike path, if it affects the central bank’s economic and inflation projections.

 “We won’t raise interest rates when financial markets are unstable,” he was quoted as saying in a speech to executives in the northern Japanese city of Hakodate.
 “As we’re seeing sharp volatility in domestic and overseas financial markets, it’s necessary to maintain current levels of monetary easing for the time being.”